Introduction to Emotional Intelligence at Workplace

 - Time Management: In any business, deadlines are something that can cause frustration and divide the management and employee.
 Here comes the role of time management, and employees with the trait of emotional intelligence can manage their time in a more efficient manner and maximize their productivity.
 They know how to prioritize tasks and deliver in less time.

 - Leadership Capabilities: A team under the supervision of an emotionally intelligent leader makes a huge difference in emotional Intelligence at the Workplace.
 There is a sense of respect among the employees.
 Such employees are the company leaders in the making.

 - Step Ahead: Hiring emotionally intelligent employees can help a company to stand out in the crowd of businesses.
-While, some companies will be struggling for teamwork and self-motivated employees; on the other hand, your company will have a dream team comprising dream employees.
+While some companies will be struggling for teamwork and self-motivated employees, on the other hand, your company will have a dream team comprising dream employees.
 So realizing the importance of Emotional Intelligence on a nascent stage is beneficial for any company.
-And this is a high time when tumultuous businesses are arising every day to take a hold of the essence of EQ and add it in their hiring process.
+And this is a high time when tumultuous businesses are arising every day to take hold of the essence of EQ and add it to their hiring process.